Gambling and online casinos in Iraq

 In the coming years, the legalization of gambling in Iraq is impossible.

-Casino, betting and online gambling are outlawed,- but in the digital age, excitement still penetrates the country -
+Casinos, betting and online gambling are illegal, but in the digital age, excitement still penetrates the country -

 through VPNs, cryptocurrencies and offshore platforms.